h-rueda/Report4s/README.md

 ## Good Practices

-Use the description attribute of the @test annotation to verbose your reports.
+Use the description attribute of the `@Test` annotation to verbose your reports.

 ` @Test(description = "Sign in")`